Orion (constellation): Future

 Orion is located on the celestial equator, but it will not always be so located due to the effects of precession of the Earth's axis.
 Orion lies well south of the ecliptic, and it only happens to lie on the celestial equator because the point on the ecliptic that corresponds to the June solstice is close to the border of Gemini and Taurus, to the north of Orion.
 Precession will eventually carry Orion further south, and by AD 14000, Orion will be far enough south that it will no longer be visible from the latitude of Great Britain.

 Further in the future, Orion's stars will gradually move away from the constellation due to proper motion.
-However, Orion's brightest stars all lie at a large distance from the Earth on an astronomical scale—much farther away than Sirius, for example.
+However, Orion's brightest stars all lie at a large distance from Earth on an astronomical scale—much farther away than Sirius, for example.
 Orion will still be recognizable long after most of the other constellations—composed of relatively nearby stars—have distorted into new configurations, with the exception of a few of its stars eventually exploding as supernovae, for example Betelgeuse, which is predicted to explode sometime in the next million years.